-(A) The licensee or registrant shall report stolen, lost, or missing licensed or registered sources of radiation to the department in accordance with the following:
+(A) The licensee or registrant shall report stolen, lost, or missing licensed or registered sources of radiation to the director in accordance with the following:

 (1) Telephone reports shall be made as follows: